Theodore Bruback

-Colonel Theodore Bruback (March 7, 1851 – February 18, 1904) was a wealthy and well-known figure in Utah's mining and railroad industries.
+Theodore Bruback (March 7, 1851 – February 18, 1904) was a wealthy and well-known figure in Utah's mining and railroad industries.

 Life

 Theodore Bruback was born in Pittsburgh, Allegheny County, Pennsylvania, on March 7, 1851, and spent his early life in Pennsylvania.
 His family were originally natives of Alsace–Lorraine.
 His father, David, came to American as a young man, from Bruback, a small town in his native province, named after the family.
 He engaged in the iron business in Pittsburgh and amassed considerable wealth.
 Theodore Bruback's mother, Anna Kunigunda Dietrich, was also of German descent, her parents being among the first settlers of Pennsylvania.
 Theodore Bruback was educated in the common schools and high schools of Allegheny County and later attended the Iron City College, graduating in 1866.

 Upon the completion of his education, Bruback assisted in developing the oil fields of Pennsylvania in the vicinity of Pittsburgh.
 He was a member of the firm of Reed & Co., and engaged in the oil business in Pennsylvania until 1877.
 During his business career in Pennsylvania he acquired interests in many enterprises.
 In some of these he was interested as a capitalist and in some as their organizer and promoter.

 Bruback traveled west in 1877 and engaged in the mining and stock business in Wyoming Territory, where he was one of the pioneers for eight years, interested in all the industries of the state.
 While there he located and developed the "Sun Rise" and "Blue Jay" mines, which he successfully operated for a number of years.
 He settled at Salt Lake City in 1886, becoming interested in the mining possibilities of Utah, and in addition to his mining properties secured large holdings in railroads.
 During that year he was married in Westfield, New York, to Jessie White McLane, daughter of Colonel John W. McClane, who died in the American Civil War, and after whom the Grand Army of the Republic Post at Erie, Pennsylvania, was named.
 Bruback had two children, Theodore McClane and Jessie Elizabeth.
 His family was prominent in the social circles of Salt Lake City.

 From the time of Bruback's arrival in Utah he was one of the state's busiest men, probably engaged in promoting as many diversified interests as any other resident of Utah.
 He developed not only gold and silver mines, but coal mines, stone quarries and water companies, as well as building railroads.